-Beer packaging is an extremely important process in the production and sale of this beverage, and it comes with different solutions.
-In fact, we all know that beer can be packed inside bottles, cans or kegs, each with its pros and cons.
+Beer packaging is an extremely important process in the production and sale of this beverage.
+We all know that beer can be packed inside bottles, cans or kegs, each with its pros and cons.
 On this page we will deepen the reasons to choose one or another kind of packaging among bottling, canning or kegging.

 The bottling of beverages can be performed into glass bottles or PET ones.
 As far as beer packaging is concerned, it is uncommon to find PET bottles, as glass ones are always recommended for a long series of reasons.
 You will choose glass for bottle packaging if you want to communicate the high quality of your beer, as the glass is the traditional material from which beer bottles have always been made.
 Glass is hygienic, aesthetically pleasant, natural.
-It is a must if you own a Microbrewery and you want to appear as an artisan who carries on a long tradition: in this case, you would better sell your beers outside the brewery in glass bottles.
+It is a must if you own a Microbrewery and you want to appear as an artisan who carries on a long tradition.

 The cons of bottle beer packaging include the weight of the glass, its cost, and the increased difficulty in transporting the bottles, as they take more space to be stored than other containers.